AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

 In our experience this control parameterization can be very robust and typically results in KKT matrices that are faster to factor.
 The caveat is that special care must be taken when re-integrating converged solutions with an explicit integrator.
 This will be covered in a later section.

-In addition to the state, time, control and ODE parameter variables representing the trajectory, we may also add what we call "static parameters" to the :code:`phase`.
+In addition to the state, time, control, and ODE parameter variables representing the trajectory, we may also add what we call "static parameters" to the :code:`phase`.
 These are non-time varying variables that you might need to formulate a custom constraint and objective that are not needed by the dynamics.
 Note that these are not the same as ODE parameters.
 We can add static parameters by simply specifying their initial values as shown below.